Sabine Oechsner

 [eprint]

-- CRAFT: Composable Randomness and Almost Fairness from Time
+- CRAFT: Composable Randomness Beacons and Output-Independent Abort MPC From Time

 [eprint]